Week 0 – Identity

 In my lifetime I have grown up through the emergence of social media and the idea of online personas.
 I try my best not to engage fully with this, I have no smart phone and don’t participate in Facebook/Instagram/Twitter as completely as most of the people I spend time with.
 However this is starting to hurt me as in a professional setting it is expected for me to have a website, blog, and a social media presence on many different websites in order for people to take me seriously.
 I find it challenging to know what to write where, how to interact and how much of me to present publicly.
 As a result of transition I have also deleted most of what was there before a year ago which leaves my presence feeling quite skeletal and empty.

 A result of this is being in a position where I’m more in control and more aware of who I am and what I want to say online.
 It feels much more manufactured than I think is necessary and I wish I didn’t feel the need to engage with it all as I don’t think it helps me personally.

-So between transition, Open Ears, the start of my final year of study.
-The question of identity has been at the forefront of almost every aspect of my life over the past year.
+So between transition, Open Ears, and the start of my final year of study, the question of identity has been at the forefront of almost every aspect of my life over the past year.
 It’s almost a selfish desire to want to explore this topic as I really want to be certain of my own identity and who I want to be before I enter my life after University.